MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers.md

 -   State migration point

 ## Windows Server 2008 with SP2 (x86, x64): Standard, Enterprise, and Datacenter
  Windows Server 2008 is now in extended support and no longer in mainstream support, as detailed in  [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
-For more information about future support for these operating systems as site system servers with Configuration Manager, see [Removed and deprecated features for System Center Configuration Manager](../../../core/plan-design/changes/removed-and-deprecated-features.md).
+For more information about future support for these operating systems as site system servers with Configuration Manager, see [Deprecated server operating systems](../../../core/plan-design/changes/deprecated/removed-and-deprecated-server#deprecated-server-operating-systems).

 This operating system is not supported for site servers or site system roles with the exception of the distribution point and pull-distribution point.
 You can continue to use this operating system as a distribution point until deprecation of this support is announced, or this operating system's extended support period expires.
 For more information, see [Installation of System Center Configuration Manager CB and LTSB fails on Windows Server 2008](https://support.microsoft.com/help/4015095).